stereoplegic/structor/docs/designing-ui.md

 The first, we may see the tree structure of the page by clicking on the button with code sign icon in the left vertical toolbar.

-[image of the workspace with treeview pane open and button is designated]

 Here we can:
 * see properties applied to the component,
 * edit text right in place,